en de

 Much to your surprise, canned chicken is a good source of vitamins and minerals.
 It contains substantial amounts of vitamin B and D while having traces of vitamin A and vitamin C. These vitamins are important as they help improve musculoskeletal health and cellular and brain functions.

-Additionally, canned chicken contains calcium, iron, zinc, selenium, phosphorus, potassium, and sodium.
+Additionally, this canned food contains calcium, iron, zinc, selenium, phosphorus, potassium, and sodium.
 These minerals play different roles in developing and maintaining a healthy immune system.

 The main thing to watch out for is consuming too much salt.
 Excess sodium consumption accounts for an increase in blood pressure, which could lead to either stroke or heart attack.